 To prevent corrosion within the breakaway switch, pull the pin out and spray the inside of the switch through the hole with an electric contact cleaner (such as Spra-Kleen).
 Applying a drop of light household oil on the pin and the groove near the base of the pin will allow the pin to operate freely.
 Immediately reinsert pin.
 Perform this procedure every 90 days.

 Battery (Lead Acid)

-Your Airstream trailer is factory equipped with an Interstate battery (SRM-24).
+Your Airstream trailer is factory equipped with an Interstate battery (SRM-24), unless your trailer was equipped with the optional solar panel feature in which your trailer comes standard with the Lifeline GPL-24T.